If you don’t see your question listed below, please contact us and we will reply to your question directly.

 Why did you choose the TQQQ ETF/SQQQ ETF?

 We chose them for two reasons.
 First, they are in a highly liquid market which means it is easy to get into and out of the trade.
-Second, they are highly leveraged instruments which means smaller margins are required.
+Second, they are highly leveraged instruments.

 Are there any other tradeable calls you offer?